Jesus Christ the High Priest

 What is the practical result of having this kind of high priest?

-"Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need" (Hebrews 4:16) — a direct invitation to bring weakness and need to God without hesitation.
+"Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:16, RSV-CE) — a direct invitation to bring weakness and need to God without hesitation.

 Jesus Christ the High Priest